ibm-cloud-docs/BlockStorage/new-ibm-block-and-file-storage-location-and-features.md

 	</tr>
 </table>

 *Table 1 shows our Data Center Availability.
 Each region has its own column.
-Some cities, such as Dallas, San Jose, Washington DC, Amsterdam, Frankfurt, London and Sydney have multiple data centers.*
+Some cities, such as Dallas, San Jose, Washington DC, Amsterdam, Frankfurt, London, and Sydney have multiple data centers.*

 The new storage has the following features and capabilities: